 What are in home sessions?
 An in-home session is a great option for those freezing Minnesota winter days.
 In fact, I very much enjoy taking pictures inside of a house.
 Stairs, windows, curtains, couches, hard wood floor, flowers and plants can be great props and provide interesting lighting for creative images of you and your family.
 There are several advantages to in-home sessions: You don’t have to go anywhere, your kids can play in their normal environment, use their toys, play a game, eat snacks, or whatever else they want to do.
 It is easier to change into different outfits or touch up on your make-up if that is what you would like.
 An in-home session can also be very nontraditional, you could even be in your jammies and I come over and record your daily life as is, those little moments that only happen at home, but you never have time to grab a camera for yourself.
 I would love to capture those moments for you that make you and your family who you truly are.

 How long will a session take?
 Usually a session takes about 1 to 2 hours.
 Most important to me is that you get what you want, so there is never a rush, and I will always leave enough room in case it takes longer.

 What is your cancellation policy?
-The session fee is due right away to safe your date for a session and is non-refundable.
+The deposit is due right away to safe your date for a session and is non-refundable.
 Life happens to all of us, so if you have to reschedule because of sickness or family emergencies, I am happy to work with you.
 I just ask you to respect the time I set aside for you, and I am sure we can work things out.